Find Aversion Therapy

 2001 South Philo Road, Urbana, Illinois 61802

 Elliott Counseling Group is a Certified Clinical Social Worker (CSW) in Urbana, Illinois.
-They treat Other specified feeding or eating disorder (OSFED), Histrionic Personality, Learning Disorder.
+They treat Trichotillomania (hair pulling), Anger Issues, End of Life.

 Elliott Counseling Group is dedicated to helping everyone in our community achieve wellness and an improved quality of life.